 4. Did you receive information from the clinical facility prior to your arrival?
 Yes 🗌 No 5.
-Did the on-site orientation provide you with an awareness of the information and resources that you would need for the experience? 🗌 Yes  No
+Did the on-site orientation provide you with an awareness of the information and resources that you would need for the experience?
+Yes 🗌 No

 6. What else could have been provided during the orientation?
-No orientation provided.
-But I was provided with information on hospital and clinic policies.
+An extensive tour of the hospital.